kirstinmeows/creative_coding_blog/directory/for/blog/posts/blog_post3.md

 ---
 This post is about making shapes dance !

 P5 allows you to 'animate' shapes by changing the values of the shape over time.
 In this case we explore changing these values within the `draw()` function, which runs on a default `frameRate` of 60 fps(more information on the function can be found [here](https://p5js.org/reference/#/p5/draw)).
 This default `frameRate` creates a 'smooth' movement as the time between frames is usually too fast for the eyes to perceive.

 <iframe width="400" height="442" src="https://editor.p5js.org/kirstinmeows/full/Z_xTSqmEB"></iframe>

-This example demonstrates the ability to move shapes within a set distance, through incrementing the y-position by 1 everytime `draw()` is called.
+This example demonstrates the ability to move shapes along the y-axis, through incrementing the y-position by 1 everytime `draw()` is called.
 ``` javascript
 //referenced example by Thomas Capogreco